mhzhu1/cs323-notes/index.md

 [CS323](http://cs.stanford.edu/~ermon/cs323/index.html), taught by [Stefano Ermon](http://cs.stanford.edu/~ermon/), and have been written by Michael Zhu.
 The notes are still under construction!
-If you find any typos or can contribute to make the notes better, please let us know, or submit a pull request with your fixes to our [Github repository](https://github.com/ermongroup/cs323-notes).
+If you find any typos or can contribute to help make the notes better, please let us know, or submit a pull request with your fixes to our [Github repository](https://github.com/ermongroup/cs323-notes).

 This course is a graduate level introduction to automated reasoning techniques